Paul Arnaud de Foïard

-Paul Marie Félix Jacques René Arnaud de Foïard (9 September 1921 – 7 August 2005) was a général of the French Army who served primarily in the French Foreign Legion taking part in World War II and the conflicts of Indochina and Algeria.
+Paul Marie Félix Jacques René Arnaud de Foïard (9 September 1921 – 7 August 2005) was a général in the French Army who served primarily in the French Foreign Legion taking part in World War II and the conflicts of Indochina and Algeria.

 Military career

-Paul Arnaud de Foïard commenced his arms in the resistance where he was captured and interned on 4 December 1942 until 3 June 1943.
-Escaped, he disembarked in Spain where he was interned at Figueras.
-He was liberated at Setubal in Portugal, and embarked to Morocco on 21 August.
+Paul Arnaud de Foïard fought in the resistance where he was captured and interned on 4 December 1942 until 3 June 1943.
+After escaping, he disembarked in Spain where he was interned at Figueras.
+He was liberated at Setubal in Portugal, and went to Morocco on 21 August.

-During this time, he registered an engagement for the duration of the war by joining the 501e Régiment de chars de combat 501e RCC.
-His services counted as retroactive, counting from 4 December 1942.
-He passed to the instruction depot of Dellys, then joined the school of Cherchell as an aspirant.
-He was assigned to the Marching Regiment of the Foreign Legion RMLE with the rank of aspirant on 1 April 1944.
-With his unit, he participated to the disembarking at Saint-Raphaël in September then to the offensive of the Ist Army, an offensive during which he was wounded by a mine.
-He was evacuated on 28 November 1944 and cited at the orders of the brigade with his first croix de guerre 1939–1945.
-It was at the head of his section, in Germany, that he was awarded the Médaille militaire in 1945.
+During this time, he joined the 501e Régiment de chars de combat 501e RCC.
+He went to the instruction depot of Dellys, then joined the school of Cherchell as an aspirant.
+He was assigned to the Marching Regiment of the Foreign Legion with the rank of aspirant on 1 April 1944.
+With his unit, he participated in the disembarking at Saint-Raphaël in September, then to the offensive of the Ist Army, during which he was wounded by a mine.
+He was evacuated on 28 November 1944 and earned his first croix de guerre 1939–1945.
+It was at the head of his section in Germany that he was awarded the Médaille militaire in 1945.

-On 8 February 1945 he was assigned to the 11th company of the RMLE.
-Leading a section (platoon), he distinguished leadership on 20 March 1945, at the crossroad south of Buchelberg; during the siege of Mulhausen, on 4 April, on the bridge of Enns, the 7; then in Herrenberg, the 18; at Hattingen, the 25; at Immendingen the 26; accordingly being awarded three citations at the orders of the armed forces and the Médaille militaire in one trimester.
-At the end of the war, he was sent to the École militaire interarmes, since September 1945, to validate his connaissances of an officer.
+On 8 February 1945 he was assigned to the 11th company of the Marching Regiment of the Foreign Legion.
+He led a platoon on 20 March 1945 at the crossroad south of Buchelberg, during the siege of Mulhausen on 4 April, on the bridge of Enns on the 7th, in Herrenberg on the 18th, at Hattingen on the 25th, and at Immendingen on the 26th.
+He was awarded three citations and the Médaille militaire.
+At the end of the war, he was sent to the École militaire interarmes.